Beyoncé Is In Talks For This Iconic Disney Role

 Advertisement

 Variety adds that Bey is director Jon Favreau's top choice, but nothing's set in stone just yet.
 Sources add that the director and Disney are both willing to work around Beyoncé's schedule, since having a huge name like hers on the film basically guarantees that it'll achieve every milestone known to mankind.
-Not that Disney remakes need any help: Beauty & The Beast had a £135 million opening weekend, which decimated the previous record for a March opening, which was held by Batman v Superman: Dawn of Justice.
-Past live-action releases, such as Alice in Wonderland (2010) and Cinderella (2015) earned £800 million and £435 million during their respective runs, and The Jungle Book (2016), also directed by Favreau, earned over £770 million.
+Not that Disney remakes need any help: Beauty & The Beast had a $170 million opening weekend, which decimated the previous record for a March opening, which was held by Batman v Superman: Dawn of Justice.
+Past live-action releases, such as Alice in Wonderland (2010) and Cinderella (2015) earned $1 billion and $545 million during their respective runs, and The Jungle Book (2016), also directed by Favreau, earned over $966 million.

 Beyoncé may still be making up her mind about Nala, but other cast members are already signed on for The Lion King.
 Donald Glover is set to play Simba, voiced by '90s teen heartthrob Jonathan Taylor Thomas (young Simba) and Mathew Broderick (adult Simba) in the 1994 original.
 And because it would be ludicrous not to, James Earl Jones is returning for his role as Mufasa.